ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-widget.md

 ## Creating a command

-A {@link framework/guides/architecture/core-editor-architecture.html#commands command} is a combination of an action and a state.
+A {@link framework/guides/architecture/core-editor-architecture#commands command} is a combination of an action and a state.
 You can interact with most of the editor features by commands that they expose.
 This allows not only executing those features (e.g. bolding a fragment of text) but also checking if this action can be executed in the selection's current location as well as observing other state properties (such as whether the currently selected text is bolded).

 In case of simple box the situation is simple:

 * we need an "insert new simple box" action,
 * and "can we insert a new simple box here (at the current selection position)".

 Let's create a new file `insertsimpleboxcommand.js` in the `simplebox/` directory.
-We will use the {@link TODO `model.insertContent()`} method which will be able to e.g. split a paragraph if you try to insert a simple box in the middle of it (which is not allowed by the schema.
+We will use the {@link module:engine/model/model~Model#insertContent `model.insertContent()`} method which will be able to e.g. split a paragraph if you try to insert a simple box in the middle of it (which is not allowed by the schema.

 ```js
 // simplebox/insertsimpleboxcommand.js